-Summary.
-Outlook.
-In this paper we considered the numerical analysis of discretized optimal control problems governed by a linear advection-diffusion-reaction equation without and with pointwise control constraints.
+In this paper we considered the numerical analysis of discretized optimal control problems governed by a linear advection-diffusion-reaction equation without pointwise control constraints.
 The standard Galerkin discretization is stabilized via the local projection approach which leads to a symmetric optimality system at the discrete level.
 The optimal control problem simultaneously covers distributed and Robin boundary control.
-In the singularly perturbed case, the boundary control at characteristic parts of the boundary can be seen as regularization of a Dirichlet boundary control.
+In contrast to Ref.
+5, we allow the application of shape-regular, locally quasi-uniform meshes.